Cycling74/rnbo.unity.audioplugin/docs/GUIDE.md

 Now you you should be able to load your RNBO plugin in your Unity project.

-## Where you can load your RNBO Device
+## Where you can load your RNBO Plugin

+There are ways to add your RNBO plugin into your project—as a plugin loaded onto a track on an Audio Mixer, or by implementing a custom filter in a script attached as a Component to a GameObject.

+In this document, we'll discuss loading the plugin on an Audio Mixer.
+When you create a custom filter, you'll use many of the same methods to access your RNBO device, but the means of setting up the filter are distinct enough to warrant its own document.
+Visit [CUSTOMFILTER.md](CUSTOMFILTER.md) for that guide.

-### On an Audio Mixer
+### Loading your Plugin on an Audio Mixer

-Create a new Audio Mixer and add the RNBO plugin to a track as an effect—for example, the "Master" track.
+Create a new [Audio Mixer](https://docs.unity3d.com/Manual/AudioMixer.html) and add the RNBO plugin to a track as an effect—for example, the "Master" track.

-To hear your audio plugin in Unity, add an Audio Source Game Object and set its Output to the Master track of this Audio Mixer.
+To hear your audio plugin in Unity, add an Audio Source and set its Output to the Master track of this Audio Mixer.

 *Note that when a plugin is loaded on an Audio Mixer, it will by default create a GUI in the Inspector with sliders for each parameter.
 These sliders are not necessarily functional, nor do they accurately represent the current value of a parameter in your RNBO device, especially if you are setting those parameters via a C# script.*